x-atlas-consortia/donor-metadata/README.md

 The application will raise a HTTP 401 exception when:
 1. The authentication token expires at the consortium level.
 2. The authentication token is for the incorrect consortium--e.g., if the user provides a HuBMAP token for an update to a donor in SenNet.

+## 403 (Prohibited) errors
+If a donor is associated with published datasets (also known as "locked"), updating metadata requires administrative privileges, such as membership in a Globus admin group.
+Attepts to update metadata for restri without the appropriate privileges will result in a 403 error.

 ***
 # Potential issues
 ## Non-compliant current data